-This course, delivered entirely in Nishnaabemwin, will continue the immersion techniques introduced in NP161.
+This course, delivered entirely in Anishinaabemwin, will continue the immersion techniques introduced in NP161.
 Instructors will maintain an immersion environment, develop the student's immersion listening skills, and continue to strengthen the student's commitment to the immersion approach to second language acquisition.
 The focus will remain on maximizing the student's hearing the language used in a wide variety of contexts in order to develop an ability to recognize the sound, intonation and rhythm of speech of fluent speakers.
 Hearing the language is a prerequisite to listening to the language for comprehension.
 Prerequisite: None.
-Course offered on campus.